 Statement on Fighting Against Forced Labour and Child Labour

 This statement is made on behalf of the leadership of Cactus Restaurants Ltd. (“Cactus”) with regards to the Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act (Modern Slavery).
-This statement covers Cactus’ reporting following the 2023 financial year period ( January 2023 to January 2024) and articulates the Group’s policies and practices around recognising and preventing Modern Slavery in the global supply chain.
+This statement covers Cactus’ reporting following the 2024 financial year period (January 2024 to January 2025) and articulates the Group’s policies and practices around recognizing and preventing Modern Slavery in the global supply chain.

 About Cactus

-Cactus Restaurants Ltd. is a private Canadian incorporated business and is the owner and operator of the CACTUS CLUB CAFE.
-Cactus employs more than 6,500 business partners across Canada and operates 35 restaurants.
+Cactus Restaurants Ltd. is a private Canadian incorporated business and is the owner and operator of CACTUS CLUB CAFE.
+Cactus employs more than 6,025 business partners across North America and operates 35 Cactus Club Cafe restaurants.
 Cactus operates with a centralized supply chain that extends to international suppliers of goods including agricultural and manufactured products and equipment, and other related goods and services.

 Our policies and values